johnsonwlu/Forward-Security-Notes-Page-Application/README.md

     `sudo docker-compose up`

-    Due to the fact that this application has a need for a local storage, I create a docker-compose file which serves to run the two docker containers while also creating a local storage for the backend docker container to both create and manipulate data.
+    Due to the fact that this application has a need for a local storage, I create a docker-compose file which serves to run the two Docker containers while also creating a local storage for the backend Docker container to both create and manipulate data.

 4. The user can now go to their local browser and enter the following to access the notes page: http://localhost:3000/